Please read the course details below carefully. You can apply online at the bottom of the page.

 The exposure to what it means for you to discover, delve and work through your own emotional disturbances is the key to developing the capacity to conduct a therapeutic relationship that has the prospect of 'change' and 'growth' for our future clients.
 These deeper more personal aspects of counselling theory that persuade us of the need to look within our own psyche are fundamental to the way that theory is taught throughout the course.

-To find out more about the course we will invite you to attend a course information evening.
+To find out more about the course we will invite you to attend a course information day.
 This will provide you with an opportunity to get a feel for our Training Centre and to gain an understanding about the course and what will be expected of you.